espruino/EspruinoDocs/tutorials/Quick Start.md

 [[http://youtu.be/32mewNGxax4]]

-For the best experience, please use one of our [Espruino Boards](/Order).
-Please [click here](/Order) to get one.
+For the best experience, please use one of [our Espruino Boards](/Order).

 If you have a kit from KickStarter and want to see what everything is, check out [[Espruino Kits]]...

 Plugging in
 ----------

+* **Espruino Pico** - the Pico is designed to plug right into you computer's USB type A connector, or a USB extension lead.
+The components (not the text) should usually be facing upwards (so the 4 gold strips are facing the plastic in the USB socket).
-The Espruino board only has one USB connector - just plug it in with a Micro USB cable and you're done.
-If you're not using the Espruino board it may be more tricky.
-Please [see this page](/Other Boards) for more information.
+* **Original Espruino** - just plug the board in with a Micro USB cable and you're done.

-<span style="color:red;">**NOTE:** The Espruino board has no case and so the USB connector is completely unsupported.
-This means it is relatively delicate.
-Treat it carefully.
-Try and pull the connector straight out, and **do not** push down on the board when the connector is inserted, or try and move the board around using the cable.</span>
+* **Other Boards** - please [see this page](/Other Boards) for more information.

 **Windows 8.1 and XP Users:** Windows XP and 8.1 do not appear to have generic drivers for USB CDC devices, so you'll have to get them from ST via http://www.st.com/web/en/catalog/tools/PF257938

-**Other Windows Users:** Newer versions of windows have USB CDC devices installed already, however Windows may take a few minutes to check with Windows Update and install them.
+**Other Windows Users:** Most versions of Windows have USB CDC devices installed already, however it may take a few minutes to check with Windows Update and install them.

-**Linux users** to ensure that you have the the correct permissions to connect you'll need to copy [the file 45-espruino.rules](https://github.com/espruino/Espruino/blob/master/misc/45-espruino.rules) to `/etc/udev/rules.d`, and to ensure your user is in the 'plugdev' group (you can check by typing ```groups```).
+**Linux users** to ensure that you have the the correct permissions to connect as a normal user you'll need to copy [the file 45-espruino.rules](https://github.com/espruino/Espruino/blob/master/misc/45-espruino.rules) to `/etc/udev/rules.d` and to ensure your user is in the 'plugdev' group (you can check by typing ```groups```).
 You add it by typing ```sudo adduser $USER plugdev``` and then logging out and back in.

-**Mac OS X and Chromebook Users:** The board will just plug in and go!
+**Mac OS X and Chromebook Users:** The board will just plug in and work, without drivers!

 Set up a Terminal App
 ------------------